 After over two decades, our Christmas Gala is still the most anticipated event of the year with more than a hundred and twenty individuals coming together to share the spirit of the season.
 During this holiday season many ILNS consumers will enjoy our Christmas Gala and Dance surrounded by family, peers, and advocates.
-This event includes a traditional three-course meal, the Lois Miller Tulip Award presentation, special addresses, and dancing to finish off the evening.
+This event includes a traditional three-course meal, special addresses, and dancing to finish off the evening.
+Register for the 2023 Gala here.

 Independent Living Across Canada Day (ILACD)